Less is More: Understanding Word-level Textual Adversarial Attack via n-gram Frequency Descend: Introduction

 \section{Introduction}

-Deep Neural Networks (DNNs) have exhibited vulnerability to adversarial examples (AEs) \cite{cv13, GoodfellowSS14, Papernot}, which are crafted by adding imperceptible perturbations to the original inputs.
-In Natural Language Processing (NLP), numerous adversarial attacks have been proposed, categorized by perturbation granularity into character-level~\cite{deepwordbug,textbugger}, word-level~\cite{GA, PWWS}, sentence-level~\cite{SCPNA, SEAR, AddSent}, and mix-level modification~\cite{MAYA, lei2022phrase}.
+Deep Neural Networks (DNNs) have exhibited vulnerability to adversarial examples (AEs)~\cite{GoodfellowSS14, Papernot}, which are crafted by adding imperceptible perturbations to the original inputs.
+In Natural Language Processing (NLP), numerous adversarial attacks have been proposed, which are typically categorized by the perturbation granularity: character-level~\cite{deepwordbug,textbugger}, word-level~\cite{GA, PWWS}, sentence-level~\cite{SCPNA, AddSent}, and mix-level modification~\cite{lei2022phrase}.
 Among them, word-level attacks have attracted the most research interest, due to the superior performance on both attack success rate and AE quality~\cite{PruthiDL19,ta_benchmark}.
-This work also focuses on word-level attacks.
+Thus, this work primarily explores these word-level attacks.

-On the other hand, defenses against textual attacks have also attracted increasing research interest.
-Notable defense methods include adversarial training where the model gains robustness by training on the worst-case examples~\cite{Madry18, freelb, ascc}, adversarial data augmentation which trains models with AE-augmented training sets~\cite{pso, mixup}, AE detection~\cite{ScRNN,l2detect,spellchecker}, and certified robustness~\cite{ibp1,safer}.
+Simultaneously, the development of defenses against textual adversarial attacks has become a critical area of study.
+Notable defense strategies include adversarial training where the model gains robustness by training on the worst-case examples~\cite{Madry18, freelb, ascc}, adversarial data augmentation which trains models with AE-augmented training sets~\cite{pso}, AE detection~\cite{ScRNN,l2detect,spellchecker}, and certified robustness~\cite{ibp1,safer}.

-Despite the tremendous progress achieved, currently the underlying mechanisms of word-level textual attacks (i.e., why they can fool models), as well as the intrinsic properties of the AEs crafted by them, remain elusive to a large extent.
-Considering that textual attacks and defenses are generally oriented to security-critical applications such as spam filtering~\cite{bhowmick2018mail} and toxic comment detection~\cite{toxic_detect}, a clear interpretation of textual attacks would be very helpful for uncovering the vulnerability of the NLP-model-based applications, as well as improving robustness of these models.
+Despite the tremendous progress achieved, the fundamental mechanisms of word-level textual attacks, as well as the intrinsic properties of the AEs crafted by them, are not yet fully explored.
+Considering that textual attacks and defenses are generally oriented to security-sensitive domains such as spam filtering~\cite{bhowmick2018mail} and toxic comment detection~\cite{toxic_detect}, a clear understanding of textual attacks is important.
+It will elucidate the vulnerability of the DNN-based applications and contribute to enhancing their robustness.